-You need to see our office Border Collie, Mikey.
-She’s crazy!
+The Border Collie is smaller than other big dog running breeds, but they're nonetheless a fast competitor.
+They are some of the best dogs for running with their super high energy levels.
+You need to see Mikey our office Border Collie running, she's crazy!
 Sometimes I’ll go out back with her and we chase each other around and there is NO tiring that dog out.
 Rumor has it that Mikey is capable of following a bike at 20 mph for several miles, and will want to run more after!
 Border Collies are herding dogs and actually considered one of the most intelligent breeds.
-They need a job to do, so keep your Border Collie happy and get out and explore with them 🙂
+Along with being some of the best running dogs, they are also some of the best companion dogs!
+They need a job to do, so keep your Border Collie happy and get out and explore with them :)

 Did you know that Rhodesian Ridgebacks were originally bred to help their masters hunt lions in Africa?
 I didn’t!
 That would explain their extreme athleticism and efficient stride.
-They’re also surprisingly great with people, so get out there and make some new friends! 🙂
+They are one of the best dogs for runners (plus they're also surprisingly great with people, so get out there and make some new friends!).

 We already know that Weimaraner’s can run at least a 4:13 mile.
-They actually excel at short and quick bursts of running with their short-twitch muscles, but can also sustain pacing for long distances with a short coat made for handling hot climates and abundant exercise.
+While they excel at short and quick bursts of running with their short-twitch muscles, they can also sustain pacing for long distances with a short coat made for handling hot climates and prolonged exercise.